You are listening to the Sean Hannity Radio Show Podcast.

 Wow.

-Weren't they able to fly under Syria's radar, in other words, Israeli fighter jets, and take them out?
+Weren't they able to fly under Syria's radar, in other words, Israeli fighter jets and take them out?

 I think they did, yeah.

-And it uh one thing right now that would be more difficult to do, and that presents the problem that Russia, they have an air defense system inside Syria that can see almost all of Israeli airspace.
+And one thing right now that would be more difficult to do, and that presents the problem that Russia, they have an air defense system inside Syria that can see almost all of Israeli airspace.

 So that makes it much more complicated now.

-Uh, but it also means that the Russians didn't use the defense systems that's true.
+But it also means that the Russians didn't use the defense systems that they could have used against the Tomahawk missiles, right?

-And one thing I want to say about the five fifty-nine Tabahawk missiles, uh Itza Kurzog was saying that was a message that resonated throughout the Middle East and sent a message that i America is back, there's a new sheriff in town, and that made a huge change here in the Middle East.
+One thing I want to say about the 59 Tabahawk missiles, Itza Kerzog was saying that was a message that resonated throughout the Middle East and sent a message that America is back.

-Why is Putin trying to prop up the Iranians?
+I wonder if Putin, why is Putin trying to prop up the Iranians?

-That's uh that's a great question.
+That's a great question.

-It's not gonna stop.
+It's not going to stop.

 All right, stay right there.